leongshengmin/leetcode/notes/os_services.md

 ### Blocking IO
 A blocking system call is one that must wait until the action can be completed.

+involves transitioning task (eg thread) to waiting state (thread.sleep -> to yield control to other threads to run) to wait for IO to return. meanwhile thread cannot run other tasks.

+(
+similarly in the coroutine world, if coroutine needs to be awaited (coroutine.sleep -> to yield to other coroutines to run) ie suspended to wait for io operation to return then it's blocking.

+BUT for coroutines since it's using cooperative scheduling not preempted, it's up to developer to write the program st it will yield control back to the main event loop IF the operation performed is blocking
+-- eg in python when making a blocking network call, developer may use yield / coroutine.sleep to tell the python interpreter to return control back to the main event loop and resume this coroutine whenever python interpreter is able to.
+)

 For instance, read() is blocking:

 If no input is ready, the calling process will be suspended